Your support is helping address some of the most challenging issues Humboldt is facing at this time.

 I was truly afraid that I wouldn’t have been able to continue my education before I received Student Adversity funds.
 With the money I was awarded, I have been able to sustain expenses essential to my life as a student and continue my education.
 Your generosity has made that possible, for me and for other students in need.” —Liz Hedlund, Psychology '22

 Gifts to the Student Adversity Fund are immediately going to address the pressures brought on by unexpected hardships helping students stay in school.
-Providing direct support will help students cover such necessities as lost wages, housing, food, transportation, relocation costs, technology, and other essentials that may have been brought on by COVID-19, wildfire evacuation or other emergencies.

 More than ever, students need your support to continue their journey to graduation and toward achieving their dreams.